philipobiorah/mlops-project/README.md

 It covers:
 - Uploading the Dry Beans dataset to Cloud Storage
 - Creating a Vertex AI Dataset
-- Running AutoML model training
+- Running AutoML training
-- Evaluating the generated model
+- Evaluating the best model
 - Deploying the AutoML model to an Endpoint

-Perfect for users who want a **no-code / low-code** introduction to Vertex AI training and deployment.
+Great for users who want a **no-code / low-code** introduction to Vertex AI model development.

 ---